rajgoel/course-machine-learning/04-lecture/slides.md

 The mini-batch size determines how many samples are used to compute each gradient update.

-Small batches cause more frequent updates with noisier gradients allowing to escape local optima, while larger batches provide more stable gradient estimates.
+- Small batches cause more frequent updates with noisier gradients allowing to escape local optima.
+- Large batches provide more stable gradient estimates.

 > [!TIP]
 > Powers of 2 (32, 64, 128, 256) are often computationally more efficient.